Worteh Sampson

-Worteh Sampson (born 25 June 1981 in Monrovia, Liberia) is a Liberian soccer coach who is currently the head coach of the University of Michigan–Dearborn men's soccer team.
+Worteh Sampson (born 25 June 1981) is a Liberian soccer coach who is currently the head coach of the University of Michigan–Dearborn men's soccer team.

 College

 In 2001, Sampson received a scholarship to play at Schoolcraft College in Michigan before receiving another 2-year grant to play at Madonna University in Michigan beginning in 2003.
 He "was named to the All-Conference First Team twice, while also being named the Conference Player of the Year in 2003."
 He graduated in 2005 with a bachelor's degree in Marketing.

 Professional

 Sampson began his career in 2006 with Windsor Border Stars of the Canadian Soccer League.
 He recorded his first goal for the club on September 9, 2006, in a match against London City.
 He scored his second goal the following match against Caribbean Selects.
 He helped Windsor clinch a postseason berth by finishing third in the National Division.
 In the playoffs, he recorded a goal in a 2–1 victory over Oakville Blue Devils.
 In the second round of the postseason the club was eliminated from the competition after losing to Serbian White Eagles.

 The Detroit Ignition of Major Indoor Soccer League (MISL) drafted Sampson in 2006.
 He played for the Ignition for three straight seasons, starting with 2006–07.
 For the 2008–09 season, the team played in the Xtreme Soccer League.

 In 2008, Sampson signed with the Charlotte Eagles of the USL Second Division.

 Sampson played the 2010–11 MISL season for the Baltimore Blast, scoring 8 goals and 8 assists in 14 regular games.
 In 2011, he moved to the Detroit Waza.